slaing77/slaing77/README.md

 I've been working with 17th and 18th century literature, reliving some of my favorite classics such as The Tell Tale Heart, and Frankenstien.
 I prepared an e-book of the  Mary Shelley's Frankenstien using Sigil, html and css.
 I created the cover art in photoshop, and wrote the forward.
 If proto-science fiction and gothic horror are your thing, check it out!
-_In case you were wondering, MaryShelley's Soul Card is:  Strength  & her Personality Card is:  The Star :)_

 **Scan QCode to get PDF Copy**
 #### ![Frankenstein QCode](https://github.com/slaing77/frank.github.io/blob/main/qrcode_frank_shelley.com.png)